Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • input:

-• sim.dataset = a data frame representing data simulated from a linear model with known coefficients (and known residual variance).
-The first column, labeled ‘x’, should represent the values of the “x” variable and the second column, labeled ‘y’, should represent stochastic observations from the known model defined by “trueparams”.
+• simdat = a data frame representing simulated data simulated from a linear model with known coefficients (intercept and slope) and known residual variance.
+The first column, labeled ‘x’, should represent the values of the “x” variable and the second column, labeled ‘y’, should represent stochastic observations from the known model defined by “parms”.
 NOTE: the structure of this input argument should match the output produced by your ‘LMDataSim’ function.

-• trueparams = a vector of length 3 specifying the intercept, slope, and standard deviation of the residual errors of the known relationship between “x” and “y”
+• parms = a vector of length 3 specifying the true intercept, slope, and standard deviation of the residual errors of the known relationship between “x” and “y” in ‘simdat’.

 • plot = a logical (TRUE/FALSE) indicating whether or not to produce a plot with regression line and confidence interval